Presentation

 Committee of Experts

-The Committee of Experts of the Chair in Science and Society of the Rafael del Pino Foundation is currently made up of 12 members, seven women and five men, who are undisputed leaders in various fields of knowledge and research in Spain.
-Its last meeting took place on 18 January 2009....
+The Committee of Experts of the Chair in Science and Society of the Rafael del Pino Foundation is currently made up of 15 members, eight women and seven men, who are undisputed leaders in various fields of knowledge and research in Spain.
+Each year, the Committee of Experts meets with the team...

 Objectives of the Chair